 FOR THE GLAZE:

-- heavy cream – you can sub in milk or even water for the lemon glaze, though cream will give you the thickest and creamiest glaze.
+- Heavy cream – you can substitute in milk or even water for the lemon glaze, though cream will give you the thickest and creamiest glaze.

-Beat together the cake mix, buttermilk, oil, lemon zest, and egg yolks in a large bowl.
+Step 1: With a hand mixer on medium speed beat together the cake mix, buttermilk, oil, lemon zest, and egg yolks.

-Fold the egg whites into the cake batter using a spatula.
+Step 3: Fold the beaten egg whites into the cake batter using a rubber spatula.

 - Do not grease the pan.
 Leaving it as is allows the batter to cling to the tube and sides keeping it tall and fluffy.